faanid/coffeshop-website/README.txt

 #coffee-shop-website

-This is repository for website

-and created with HTML, CSS, JAVASCRIPT and Fully responsive.
+created with HTML, CSS, JAVASCRIPT and Fully responsive.